slbouknight/hough-lane-detection/README.md

 # hough-lane-detection
- Utilizes Hough Theory for lane detection in self-driving car application
+ Hough Theory for lane detection in self-driving car application